top of page

 Please bring a water bottle.
 We will not have a snack break, so we recommend eating a large, filling dinner before coming to junior intensive.

-Parents are invited to observe class on Thursday during the last 30 minutes from 6:15-6:45pm.
+Parents are invited to observe class on Thursday during the last 1/2 hour from 6:15-6:45pm.
 Due to space restrictions, a maximum of two guests per dancer are permitted to observe.
 Parents are permitted to take photos and videos during observation.

 Enrollment is now open.
 Enrollment links are not available to the general public.
-Current students received a summer enrollment email.
-New or guest students should contact the Artistic Director (mcleish@projectballet.org) to arrange level placement evaluation.
-Significant previous experience is required.
+Current students received a summer enrollment email with links.
+New or guest students should contact the Artistic Director (mcleish@projectballet.org) to arrange for a level placement evaluation. â€‹

 bottom of page